anachrocomputer/SerialHID/README.md

 Can we find the serial protocols for these old tablets?
 I have a Wacom GD-1212-R, where '1212' represents the size (12 inches square) and 'R' means RS-232.

+## Keyboards ##

+Several vendors supply add-on numeric keypads for laptops.
+I have one which has a serial interface, the Genovation 623A.

 ## Any Others? ##